Volatile Markets Have Deferred Comp Plans in the Headlines

 Fortunately, there is a solution to this issue – one that provides optimal accounting treatment, is relatively inexpensive, and is used by many large companies in the marketplace today.
 The solution involves utilizing a Total Return Swap (TRS).
 Rather than buying physical assets, a company enters into a TRS with a bank, whereby the company pays the bank a fee and the bank pays the company the highly-correlated returns of its Deferred Compensation Plan.

 The gains on the TRS are recognized in the same line as the plan expenses – so operating expense volatility is reduced.
 This solution also does not tie up capital, and gains on the TRS are tax-deferred, so it provides economic value.
 A Columbia Business School study found that in one company’s case, the Net Present Value of moving to this solution was so large, it could have paid for 62% of the compensation owed to executives under the plan!
-And, there is no consumption of internal resources to execute the solution, as it can be cost-effectively outsourced.
+And, there is no consumption of internal resources to administer the solution, as it can be cost-effectively outsourced.

 Due to the recent market volatility, hedging deferred compensation plans has become front-of-mind for CFOs and their teams.
 Companies may wish to consider utilizing a Total Return Swap solution to optimally mitigate this market risk.